corsairmarks/nonbinary_leaders/mod/README.md

 Leaders which select to identify as nonbinary (`indeterminable`) will not show a gender in their tooltip.
 This is as-designed by Paradox, because the original purpose of the third gender is for non-gendered species (i.e. has no concept of gender at all).
 Showing the line "Gender: Indeterminable" for every one of their leaders would be redundant.

-Finally, it is not possible to allow for selecting gender-nonbinary rulers during species creation.
+Finally, it is not possible to allow for selecting rulers that do not follow the gender norms of their species during empire creation.
 The logic for the species customization screens is part of the core Stellaris game and is not alterable by modders.

 ## Changelog